ummeabiha/ExpenseAnalyzer/README.md

 |   requirements.txt          # Lists Python packages required to run the application
 |   run.py                    # Entry point for running the application
 |   README.md                 # Project documentation and instructions
+|
++---instance                  # Folder for instance-specific configuration files
+|       configExpenseAnalyzer.json # JSON file for storing environment variables (not included in version control)
+|
 \---app                       # Main application folder containing configurations, modules, and routes
     |   config.py             # Configuration file for environment variables, database URI, and other settings
     |   currency_loader.py    # Module to load currency data from the YAML file